MobileFirstLLC/extension-cli/tutorials/getting-started.md

 # Getting Started

-Before you start, be aware that your project needs to have an expected file structure.
-If you are migrating an existing project, this may require substantial effort and perhaps not worthwhile.
-When starting a new project, follow the provided organization.
-Eventually we will add a command that will set this up automatically.
+Before you start, be aware that your project is expected to have a certain file structure.

+You can override most of these paths when specifying build and documentation settings, but sticking to the default organization will make your life easier so we highly recommend its usage.

+Eventually we will [add a command](tutorial-xt-create) that will set up this structure automatically.

-### File Organization
+### Default Project Organization

-The following project structure is expected:

 Path | Description
 --- | ---